 We also note that SIV service providers and non-competing SIV product providers are becoming strong referral agents for participants in the SIV industry.
 The power of networking and the establishment of referral marketing channels is very evident in this new SIV industry.

-Basis Point's free* China Equity Market Access Seminar & Drinks, Thursday 13th November 5pm -7.45pm in Sydney,sponsored by Singapore Exchange (SGX) and Baker & McKenzie.
+Basis Point recently held its China Equity Market Access Seminar & Drinks, which was sponsored by Singapore Exchange (SGX) and Baker & McKenzie.